pawelpiwowarski/Fast_GAN_Vrije/README.md

 ## Important!

-This code is for a paper that we wrote for a Bachelor course in Uni.
-This is in no way an efficient an good implemention of FastGAN.
-Please don't train your models on this, save yourself the hassle and use pytorch instead - much easier.
+This code is for a paper that we wrote for a Bachelor course for University.
+This is in no way an efficient nor good implemention of FastGAN.
+Please don't train your models on this version, save yourself the hassle and use pytorch instead - much easier.
 Look at the OG version with which you will get the best results - https://github.com/odegeasslbc/FastGAN-pytorch